 - Conventional vehicles of model year 2001 and newer

 - All vehicles with heavy-duty engines, such as school buses and delivery trucks

 - All off-road vehicles, such as boats and snowmobiles

-- All engines in off-road equipment, such as lawn mowers and chain saws
+- All engines in off-road equipment, such as chain saws and gasoline lawn mowers

 - All conventional vehicles older than model year 2001

 There are several EPA requirements and regulations that fueling stations must adhere to when selling E15.
-The most significant requirements are implementation of a misfueling mitigation plan (MMP) and registration for the annual fuel survey.
+The most significant requirements are implementation of a misfueling mitigation plan (MMP).
 Misfueling is a concern for conventional vehicles older than 2001, and an MMP reduces the risk of misfueling.
 For more information on these requirements, see the Handbook for Handling, Storing, and Dispensing E85 and Other Ethanol-Gasoline Blends.

 E15 is not yet widely available.
 It is sold in a few Midwestern states by stations that already offer E85.